mindset-dojo/mindset-dojo.github.io/_forms/martial-attitude.md

 ## Implementation

-Begin through [Three Centers](https://vimeo.com/944672806/e099593826).
+Begin practicing through [Three Centers](https://vimeo.com/944672806/e099593826).
 Once Head, Heart, and Hara (Mind, Emotions, and Gut) are aligned, then do [Two Sides](https://vimeo.com/944663134/d4f1c4f333) to see through your own, their own, and the wider relationship field's points of view.
-Utilizing systems thinking i.e. FEBI™ energy and the Map of Consciousness, find mutual connection points and move towards mutually beneficial [Thresholds](../threshold/) through extending Ki (your energy flow) in the relational field and adjusting your own stance and resonance, fearlessly leading through example.
+Utilizing systems thinking i.e. Four Patterns and the Map of Consciousness, find mutual connection points and move towards mutually beneficial [Thresholds](../threshold/) through extending Ki (your energy flow) in the relational field and adjusting your own stance and resonance, fearlessly leading through example.
 In short, Presence is Ki.

 ## Inspiration